PatriciaRosalis/PatriciaRosalis/README.md

 👋 Hi, I’m Patricia Rosalis!

-I'm passionate about learning.
-Changed careers from Hospitality 🏨 to Web Development in 2020 & did a UX/UI Bootcamp in 2022.
+A passionate software developer with 4+ years of experience creating innovative, user-focused web solutions.

-I'm focusing on front-end development and design.
+With a strong focus on delivering seamless user experiences and clean design.

+A lifelong learner with a keen eye for detail.

 👩🏼‍💻 Technologies: